 Other myths that have ‘bugged’ our software testers:

-- The only way to grow from a tester is to become a developer;
+The only way to grow from being a tester is to become a developer.

-- Not meeting a deadline is due to the testing team.
+Not meeting a deadline is the fault of the testing team.

 Don’t forget to check our blog for content on software testing, tool comparisons, beginner guides, and much more!